-Families (Casual Entry): entry for a maximum of 2 adults and 2 children as listed on the Medicare Card to use the swimming pools, change facilities and showers.
+Families (Casual Entry): entry for a maximum of 2 adults and 2 children to use the swimming pools, change facilities and showers.

 Additional family member: access for an additional family member (beyond 2 adults and 2 children) when purchasing casual entry for a family.
 Fee is charged at the full casual rate for the category.